faassen/apilar/README.md

 This is usually not very useful, but sometimes a mutation may help a replicator survive or replicate better.

+More than a single 2d habitat can exist, and each can have its own dimensions and configuration.
+This is defined in a config JSON file.

 Apilar is inspired by the famous alife simulation [Tierra](<https://en.wikipedia.org/wiki/Tierra_(computer_simulation)>).